Before we badger on, it’s maybe worth giving you an actual definition of pay-per-click (PPC) advertising.

-Keywords are the area where I see the most confusion.
-The keywords are the fuel that powers our campaign, and can potentially “burn” our budget.
+Keywords are the area where we see the most confusion within marketing newbies and start-up businesses.
+The keywords are the fuel that powers campaigns, and can potentially “burn” budgets if not used correctly.

 The keywords are what we use to target the people we would like to come to our website, usually to perform a specific action like making a purchase or becoming a lead.
 Users that perform one of these actions we would hope are worth the investment needed that we spend on a click.

 To help you find the right traffic, Match types can be applied to your keywords.
-Keyword Match types can help you with your keyword targeting by reducing the breadth of search terms that can trigger your ad to appear.
-Click Here to Learn more about match types.
+Keyword match types can help you with your keyword targeting by reducing the breadth of search terms that can trigger your ad to appear.

-Lastly, another misconception with search engine marketing, that I encounter frequently from advertisers, is that it all happens very quickly and results are delivered to you straight away.
-It’s true that paid marketing does deliver traffic in high volumes and over shorter periods of time that organic marketing or free social marketing.
+Lastly, another misconception with PPC advertising that I encounter frequently from advertisers, is that it all happens very quickly and results are delivered to you straight away.
+It’s true that paid marketing does deliver traffic in high volumes and over shorter periods of time than organic marketing or free social marketing.

-More specifically, smart bidding strategies, that are commonly used in most campaigns to drive traffic for the purpose of completing a goal as well as Smart Campaigns, have a learning period.
+More specifically, smart bidding strategies that are commonly used in most campaigns to drive traffic for the purpose of completing a goal as well as Smart Campaigns, having a learning period.